loiskilberg/FinalProject/source/03_testPrinting.rst

 * New Photoshop file that you just created
 * Printer that you will use to create the front covers (we use an Epson Workforce WF-7210)
 * Regular paper, at least one sheet but maybe more if adjustments are needed
-* Strong light source in a darkened room, for checking the test printout
+* Strong light source easily reachable in a darkened room, for checking the test printout

 .. index:: printer settings